InsaLili/Hololens-Communication/README.md

 ```
 BTController.cs
 ```
 I have also included a BlueTooth controller in case a high data transmission speed is required.
 However Hololens turns out not very friendly for using Bluetooth transmission.
-Each time when rebuilt the solution, I need to modify settings in Hololens otherwise the transmission would be blocked.
+Each time when rebuild the solution, I need to modify settings in Hololens otherwise the transmission would be blocked.

 In case someone who wants to use Bluetooth, here is how to modify setting in Hololens: